Bachelors of Arts in History

 Bachelor of Arts in Political Science

-- Department faculty work closely with students, enabled by small class sizes; and classes are often addressed by well-known scholars, representatives of NGOs, and elected officials.
+- Department faculty work closely with students, enabled by small class sizes; and classes are often addressed by well-known scholars, representatives of NGOs, elected officials, and activists.

-- The department’s students are traditionally very active in campus affairs, including student government (a number of recent presidents of ASNDNU); The Argonaut, the prize-winning campus newspaper; and other student organizations such as Amnesty International, Latinos Unidos, the Orientation team and Phi Alpha Delta.
+- The department’s students are traditionally very active in campus affairs, including student government (a number of recent presidents of ASNDNU); The Argonaut, the prize-winning campus newspaper; and other student organizations such as Amnesty International, Bonner Leaders, Latinos Unidos, Students for Sustainability, the Orientation team, and the campus chapter of Phi Alpha Delta (the international law fraternity).

 - Strong undergraduate participation in the department’s life and activities is encouraged.
 An annual student-alumni celebration, for example, largely organized by current students, brings History and Political Science alumni back to campus for dinner and for an evening of conversation and reflection on their careers and the role played by their education at NDNU.

-- Students have the opportunity to spend a semester in Washington, D.C, and overseas; recently students have studied in London and Strasbourg and interned at the United Nations in New York City and the Mexican and Egyptian embassies in Washington, D.C.
+- Students have the opportunity to spend a semester in Washington, D.C, and overseas; recently students have studied in London, Oxford, Paris, Strasbourg, Florence, and Geneva and interned at the United Nations in New York City and the Mexican and Egyptian embassies in Washington, D.C.

-- Our graduates have been admitted to law school at UC-Berkeley, UC-Hastings, the University of Michigan, American University, Santa Clara University, the University of San Francisco, McGeorge (University of the Pacific), Thomas Jefferson (San Diego), and the Universities of Bremen (Germany) and Edinburgh (Scotland); and to graduate school at Columbia University, UC-Berkeley, American University, San Francisco State, Arizona State, San José State, St. Mary’s College, the University of Illinois-Chicago, Monterey Institute for International Studies, the University of London, the University of East Anglia (England), and the American Graduate School (Paris).
+- Our graduates have been admitted to law school at UC-Hastings, the University of Michigan, American University, the University of Maryland, Santa Clara University, the University of San Francisco, McGeorge (University of the Pacific), Thomas Jefferson (San Diego), and the Universities of Bremen (Germany) and Edinburgh (Scotland); and to graduate school at Columbia University, UC-Berkeley, UC-Davis, Johns Hopkins, American University, San Francisco State, Arizona State, San José State, the University of Illinois-Chicago, Monterey Institute for International Studies, the University of San Francisco, Notre Dame de Namur, the University of London, the University of East Anglia (England), and the American Graduate School (Paris).

 NDNU admits students for fall and spring semesters.
 Please visit Admissions for complete admission requirements.